Moon and Gemini on December 23 and 24

 As it goes full circle in front of the constellations of the zodiac, the moon swings in between the Gemini stars and Procyon once every sidereal month.
 But these stars aren’t always so well-placed for viewing as they are now!

-Look for the moon and Gemini stars to rise over your eastern horizon by mid-evening at mid-northern latitudes (and at a later hour from the Southern Hemisphere).
 Click here for recommended almanacs that’ll tell you the rising time of the moon in your sky.
-And to find out the rising times for Castor and Pollux (and other bright stars), click here.
+An app such as Stellarium can help you find out the rising times for Castor, Pollux and Procyon (plus other bright stars).